-Chia eggs will not provide the same structure and rise as eggs, so the end result may be slightly different compared to using an egg in the recipe.
+Chia eggs will not provide the same structure and rise as eggs, so the result may be slightly different from using an egg in the recipe.

-After playing around with testing chia eggs, I think chia eggs can be a useful egg substitute for those who are vegan or have an egg allergy, but it may take some experimentation to find the right balance for your recipe.
-I found it didn't work well in my recipes.
+After playing around with testing chia eggs, I think chia eggs can be a useful egg substitute for those who are vegan or have an egg allergy.
+Still, it may take some experimentation to find the right balance for your recipe.
+I found it didn’t work well in my recipes.

 Yogurt (sometimes) can be used as an egg replacer in baking because it has a similar texture and ability to bind ingredients together as eggs.
 The acidity in yogurt helps to react with baking soda and baking powder, which can provide leavening and structure to baked goods.

 Here’s how you can use yogurt as an egg replacer:

 - For one egg, substitute 1/4 cup of plain yogurt.

 - Stir the yogurt into the batter or dough in place of one egg.